-MPI is paid concurrently with mortgage repayments, and as such it is paid for the same duration.
-To illustrate: MPI will be paid for 25 years if the mortgage is for 25 years.
+MPI is paid concurrently with mortgage repayments, and as such it is paid for the same duration, i.e. MPI will be paid for 25 years if the mortgage is for 25 years.
 There are a few types of MPI, which range in suitability and cost for different types of borrowers.
 Make sure to consider the details of these when shopping around for mortgage protection insurance quotes.
-Here is a run-down of the most popular MPI:
+Here is a run-down of the most popular MPI.

-Reducing-term mortgage protection policy: this policy is fixed to run only as long as the outstanding mortgage term, but the life cover and the amount is designed to reduce alongside the reducing loan too.
-Simply put: the amount paid upon death of the borrower decreases with the amount owed.
-This means that the mortgage debt only will be repaid, leaving nothing extra for dependants.
+A reducing-term mortgage protection policy is fixed to run only as long as the outstanding mortgage term, but the life cover and the amount is designed to reduce alongside the reducing loan too.
+Simply put, the amount paid upon death of the borrower decreases with the amount owed.
+This means that only the mortgage debt will be repaid, leaving nothing extra for dependants.

-The main advantage of a level-term policy over a reducing-term policy is that the amount paid upon death of the borrower, is the amount you were initially insured for, even if the amount owed on the mortgage is reduced.
-This provides extra financial security for dependants in the event of the untimely death of a borrower, before a mortgage is repaid.
+The main advantage of a level-term policy over a reducing-term policy is that the amount paid upon death of the borrower is the amount for which you were initially insured, even if the amount owed on the mortgage is reduced.
+This provides extra financial security for dependants in the event of the untimely death of a borrower before a mortgage is repaid.

-An optional extra to consider when reviewing mortgage protection insurance quotes, is serious illness cover, which can be added to your MPI.
+An optional extra to consider when reviewing mortgage protection insurance is serious illness cover, which can be added to your MPI.
 This means your mortgage will be cleared if you die, or if you are diagnosed with a serious illness that is covered by your policy.
-Your premium will be considerably higher if you choose to add on serious illness cover to your policy.
-Make sure to compare a mortgage protection quote with serious illness cover, to a mortgage protection quote without serious illness cover, and weigh up what is the best option for you and your family.
+Your premium will be considerably higher if you choose to add serious illness cover to your policy.
+Make sure to compare a mortgage protection quote with serious illness cover to a mortgage protection quote without serious illness cover and evaluate what is the best option for you and your family.

-You are not required to take MPI from your mortgage lender.
-Some people choose to anyway, as it can be more convenient to pay your insurance with your mortgage repayments.
+You are not required to take MPI from your mortgage lender, although some people will as it can be more convenient to pay your insurance with your mortgage repayments.
 However, it has its drawbacks.
 For instance, if a borrower switches their mortgage, their initial MPI policy would be cancelled by the original mortgage lender with whom they took out the insurance policy.
 This would mean starting over with a new MPI policy, which could result in higher premiums, especially if the borrower is older or is ill.
 It is imperative to check whether you will qualify for a new MPI policy before switching mortgages.